MUX Modular is a flexible and mega-powerful modular synth and effect plug-in. You can do almost anything with it!

 The Front Panel is for when you simply want to play with the MUX presets and tweak their front parameters.

-The Deep Editor is for when you want to open the MUX and edit the very construction of a patch.
+The Modular Area is for when you want to open up the MUX and edit the very construction of a patch.

 On the Front Panel you can easily browse thru MUX presets and tweak their front parameters.